juju-e/Nasa-image/README.md

 # Nasa-image
-A flask web app that fetchs nasa's image of the day and displays it, it has a download as pdf option This wab app depends on wkhtmltopdf, to install it just type:
+A flask web app that fetchs nasa's Astronomy Picture of the day and displays it, it has a download as pdf option This wab app depends on wkhtmltopdf, to install it just type:
 ```